stevleibelt/General_Howtos/operation_system.d/linux.d/systemd.d/logind.md

 ## General Information

+* You can monitor the logind handled events by running `sudo journalctl -f --unit=systemd-logind`
 * The cli utility is named `loginctl`
 * Core file is located in `/etc/systemd/logind.conf`
 * You can overwrite things by creating files in `/etc/systemd/logind.conf.d`